 - Reputational damage as a result of a high employee turnover rate.

 Just as a high turnover rate is a worst-case scenario for your hiring efforts, a high employee retention rate is one of the goals your hiring managers should aspire to.
 We have already discussed how employee turnover has several monetary and non-monetary costs associated with it.

 Making efforts to retain your valuable workers helps reduce the risk of employee turnover and the costs associated with it.
-Direct hire jobs usually attract better candidates that are looking for a permanent position to develop and demonstrate their skills.
-As opposed to a contract or contract-to-hire recruitment, direct hiring offers a more stable and permanent position, which is desirable for a large majority of candidates in the 2020 job market.
+Direct-hire jobs usually attract better candidates that are looking for a permanent position to develop and demonstrate their skills.
+As opposed to contract or contract-to-hire recruitment, direct hiring offers a more stable and permanent position, which is desirable for a large majority of candidates in the 2023 job market.